ymautia/alx-low_level_programming/0x02-functions_nested_loops/README.md

 a + b
 98 Battery Street, the OG
-he World looks like a multiplication-table, or a mathematical equation, which, turn it how you will, balances itself
+he World looks like a multiplication-table, or a mathematical equation, which, turn it how you will, balances itself Nature made the natural numbers; All else is the work of women